pathable/pathable-scripts/docs/pathable-cli-development.md

 2. Install dependencies for this CLI utility using `npm install`.
 3. Build the utility using `npm run build`.

-## Custom Command

-`npm run custom-command`

-This is similar in functionality to what `p-for` command provides.
-It allows running a command against all of the repositories.

 ## Deploy Pathable-Design to Heroku

 Apart from the `METEOR_PACKAGE_DIRS` variable in your `~/.pathable-env` file, you also need to add